-With the pressures of our modern world, we could all use a little more honest-to-goodness kindness in our lives.
+With the pressures of our modern world and frayed nerves from the pandemic, we could all use a little more honest-to-goodness kindness in our lives.
 More of ‘we are in this together’ and ‘we can get through mistakes and setbacks,’ more genuine interest and concern.
-Learn actionable practices to support your team, self-compassion practices to support yourself, and unleash the power of curiosity to use when in hard, heated, or horns-locked conversations, and the three step process for healthy conversations.
+Learn actionable practices to support your team, self-compassion practices to support yourself, and unleash the power of curiosity to use when in hard, heated, or horns-locked conversations, and the three-step process for healthy conversations.

 “Sarah provided a very powerful training on resiliency for our agency.
 She worked with us ahead of time to get to know our work, and taught us ways to build resiliency as professionals as well as how to promote it in the families we work with.
 We all left the training inspired and equipped with new skills to bring our personal values and self-compassion into our emotionally-challenging work.
 Sarah is a compassionate and enthusiastic trainer who had us sometimes laughing or crying as we learned together.” - Jake Johnson, Families First of MN

 “Working with Sarah was a delight!
 She listened thoughtfully, had great ideas about how to address our needs, and was flexible and creative in offering solutions.
 Feedback from the participants in a recent two-day course was extremely positive, and all would be interested in attending additional workshops or courses offered by Sarah in the future.
 Comments focused on Sarah’s thorough preparation for the course including beautiful workbooks for attendees, her in-depth knowledge of the material, and most importantly, on her authentic interest in the topic, and sharing it with others.” - Rebecca Amundsen, Executive Director for Continuing, Studies and Outreach Continuing Studies and Outreach